Cremorne, Victoria: Transport

 From December 1859 until about 1864, there was a railway station called Cremorne, just north of Balmain Street, on the Melbourne & Suburban Railway Company's line to Windsor.
 The station provided access to the adjacent Cremorne Gardens.
 The Windsor line has since been extended as far as Sandringham.

 The junction of the two busiest groups of railway lines in Melbourne is in Cremorne.
 The lines form an east–west barrier through the area and also cut it off from Richmond to the north.
 Cremorne has one railway station within its boundaries, East Richmond.
 Trains on the Lilydale, Belgrave, Glen Waverley, and Alamein lines pass through East Richmond, heading towards the eastern suburbs, but many of them do not stop there.
-Richmond station is slightly to the north of Cremorne, and is Melbourne's busiest outside the central business district.
+Richmond station is slightly to the north of Cremorne, and is one of Melbourne's busiest outside the central business district.

 Both Swan and Church Streets have regular tram services.

 On the southern border of Cremorne is the Monash Freeway, which makes the Yarra River virtually inaccessible.
 The suburb is connected to South Yarra by three bridges: the Punt Road Bridge, the Cremorne Railway Bridge and the Church Street Bridge.
 Freeway exits at Church Street and Punt Road are particularly busy.
 Balmain Street and Cremorne Street are the main thoroughfares in the suburb, which is characterised by several narrow one-way streets.